 As an employer and business owner under Work Health and Safety (WHS) you also have legal responsibilities to eliminate or minimise the risk to psychological health and safety within the business.
-For more information and resources on this, visit Safe Work Australia’s small business mental health page.
+For more information and resources on this, visit Safe Work Australia’s website.

 The social and financial benefits of a mentally health workplace